ikus060/minarca/README.md

 # Changelog

+## Next Release

+This releases include a security fix.
+If you are using an earlier version, you should upgrade to this release immediately.

+* Upgrade Rdiffweb to 2.5.0
+  * Store User's session information into database
+  * Update ldap plugin to load additional attributes from LDAP server
+  * Improve `/status` page error handling when `session_statistics` cannot be read
+  * Add support for Ubuntu Jammy
+  * Upgrade from Bootstrap v3 to v4 #204
+  * Replace Fontello by Font-Awesome v4
+  * Use CSS variables `var()` to customize themes
+  * Remove usage of Jquery.validate
+  * Replace custom timsort by jquery DataTables #205
+  * Add Active Session managements #203
+    * Active session should be visible in user's profiles
+    * Active session may be revoked by user
+    * Active session should be visible in administration view
+    * Action session may be revoke by administrator
+    * Show number of active users within the last 24 hours in dashboard
+  * Handle migration of older Rdiffweb database by adding the missing `repos.Encoding`, `repos.keepdays` and `users.role` columns #185
+  * Replace deprecated references of `disutils.spawn.find_executable()` by `shutil.which()` #208
+  * Add two-factor authentication with email verification #201
+  * Generate a new session on login and 2FA #220
+  * Enforce permission on /etc/rdiffweb configuration folder

+  Breaking changes:

+  * Drop Ubuntu Hirsute & Impish (End-of-life)
+  * `session-dir` is deprecated and should be replace by `rate-limit-dir`.
+User's session are stored in database.
+  * previous `.css` customization are not barkward compatible

 ## 4.2.5 (2002-10-03)

 This releases include a security fix.
 If you are using an earlier version, you should upgrade to this release immediately.